imCodePartnerAB/imcms/docs/getting-started/setup/configuration.rst

    MaxConnectionCount = 20

-For more information see `advanced configuration </fundamental/advanced-configuration/index>`_ section
+For more information see :doc:`Advanced Configuration </fundamental/advanced-configuration/index>` section